Saint Mark Preaching in Alexandria: Subject

 This painting depicts Saint Mark, who lived in Alexandria in the first century.
-In the painting, he is preaching to Muslims and some Venetian guests, including peers of the artist and Gentile himself.
+In the painting, he is preaching to the locals and some Venetian guests, including peers of the artist and Gentile himself.
 The structure behind resembles San Marco in Venice, but with the lack of its decoration and sculptural figures.
 Saint Mark Preaching in Alexandria presents two particular moments in history and three spots—Alexandria, Venice, and the mountains.
 Since many Venetians would not have understood what Alexandria looked like, everybody would have perceived it as San Marco.
 The hieroglyph on the obelisk directly above Mark symbolizes that the ancient Egyptians foresaw Christianity.
-By including contemporary Venetians and Mamluk Egyptians, Gentile is actually making a reference to the present and expressing a hope of hope of reconverting these Muslims to Christianity.
+By including contemporary Venetians and Mamluk Egyptians, Gentile is actually making a reference to the present and expressing a hope of reconverting these Muslims to Christianity.
 Saint Mark Preaching in Alexandria makes known the expectation of reconverting Alexandria, with Saint Mark as an exemplar.
 Gentile Bellini presented the canvas as a substitute history in which Venetians and Muslims intermix in a location which is neither Venice nor Alexandria and is instead a fanciful city combining highlights of the two locations.